rikkimcc/UFOs/README.md

 ### Summary:
 - Drawback: The 'comments' section in the table cuts off at a certain point.
 Any longer comments are cut short and you're unable to view full text.
 - Recommendations: 1) To enhance the analysis, sighting data should be gathered from all over the world.
 Currently, the majority of sightings are only in America.
-2)
+2) Before filtering the data, it's helpful to have a good understanding of what the data holds (date ranges, cities, etc.) and the only way to do this is to scroll through the data beforehand.
+It'd be helpful to have a summary of the data so the user knows what to search for.